ybyzek/theniledev-examples/data-plane/pulumi/README.md

 ## Configure the Data Plane ##

-> These instructions summarize how to [get started with Pulumi](https://www.pulumi.com/docs/get-started/aws/begin/)
+These instructions summarize how to get started with Pulumi on AWS.
-> on AWS.
-See their docs for a more complete setup.
+See the [Pulumi documentation](https://www.pulumi.com/docs/get-started/aws/begin/) for a more complete setup.

 1. Set up a new Pulumi project called `pulumi-clustify`: